Last updated on March 21, 2023 by Wandering our World

 3. The Old Thatched Cottage

 To commemorate a special night with special company, The Old Thatched Cottage will be at your service.
-With their exceptional sea view, cosy fire pits, and excellent food, this steak and seafood restaurant are masters of crafting a magical experience for their customers.
+With their exceptional sea view from their terrace, cosy fire pits, and excellent food, this steak and seafood restaurant are masters of crafting a magical experience for their customers.

 The cottage, being the oldest building in town, was constructed as a holiday home in the 18th century but now presents a quintessential blend of original 18th century character with modern comfort.